therealsphinx/support.balsamiq.com/content/mybalsamiq/emailconsolidation.md

 Say your email address _old@foo.com_ is associated with a site we'll call _Old_, and your new email address (_new@foo.com_) is associated with a site we'll call _New_.

-## If you are a site owner of both sites
+## If You Are a Site Owner of Both Sites

 To transfer ownership of Old to new@foo.com, do the following: